As safe as traditional open surgeries. Minimal blood loos, pain, blood transfusion, only overnight hospital stay.

 It’s usually recommended that someone stays with you for the first 24 hours after surgery.
 This is in case you experience any symptoms that suggest there could be a problem, such as:

-- Removal of urinary catheter in one or two days of surgery.
+- Removal of urinary catheters in one or two days of surgery.

 - Caring for your remaining kidney:

-- Have light healthy diet with limited salt intake
+- Have a light healthy diet with limited salt intake

 - Avoid high protein diet, alcohol and caffeine

 - Avoid strenuous activity and exercise for several weeks.

 - Monitor urine protein levels and glomerular filtration rate.

 All the above, treatments are finalized taking into consideration the overall health, severity, age and other ailments of the patient.
 Only a well-experienced urologist should perform the above treatment.